Women’s health physiotherapy

 • Vulval and pelvic floor pain disorders – vulvodynia, vaginismus, pain with sexual activity

-Referrals are made through your GP, a hospital consultant, midwife or another physiotherapist.
+Referrals are made through your GP, a hospital consultant, a midwife or another physiotherapist.

-What can I expect at my women’s health physiotherapy appointment?
+What can I expect at my pelvic health physiotherapy appointment?

 You will be treated by a physiotherapist with specialist training in assessing and treating your symptoms.
 Your physiotherapist will be female and you will see the same physiotherapist each time you come for treatment.

-Your first appointment can last up to 1 hour and follow-up appointments up to 30 minutes.
+Your first appointment is usually a phone call and can last up to 1 hour and follow-up appointments up to 30 minutes.
 You will be asked a number of questions relating to your symptoms and, with your consent, your physiotherapist may do a vaginal or rectal (internal) examination.
-This is an important part of your assessment and necessary to assess your pelvic floor function and establish the possible causes of your symptoms.
+This is an important part of your assessment and is necessary to assess your pelvic floor function and establish the possible causes of your symptoms.
 It will ensure that your treatment is tailored specifically to you and help us to improve the outcome of your physiotherapy treatment.

 If you do not wish to be examined or if you feel at all anxious please inform your physiotherapist.
 If you do not want to be examined that is fine, we can still give you treatment, but it may be limited.